 Before your first class:

-Food – it’s best to practice on an empty or nearly-empty stomach.
-If it’s been many hours since your last meal, a light snack such as fruit, some nuts or slice of cheese is fine.
-(Please note: Inferno Hot Pilates below)
+It’s best to practice on an empty or nearly-empty stomach.
+If it’s been many hours since your last meal, a light snack such as fruit, some nuts or slice of cheese is a great idea.

-Water – it’s important to be well-hydrated before you come to class.
-Drink water, coconut juice or other light, non-surgary, non-carbonated beverages in the hours leading up to your class.
+It’s important to be well-hydrated before you come to class.
+Drink water, coconut water or other electrolyte-rich, non-surgary, non-carbonated beverages in the hours leading up to your first class.

 What To Wear

-Loose or moisture-wicking tights or shorts (men and women) and athletic bra tops, tunics or tees (women) that won’t restrict your movements are best.
-Leave your sweatpants and sweatshirts for after class—they will be too warm in the studio.
+Moisture-wicking tights or shorts, athletic tops, tunics or tees that won’t restrict your movements are best.
+Leave your sweatpants and sweatshirts for after class — they will be too warm in the studio.

 - Yoga mat